libapps/libapps-mirror/nassh/doc/FAQ.md

   might bring this more into compliance.

 *** aside
 The protocol handler is registered upon first connect.
+If you want to change the selection (Allow or Block), or you want to change the default handler to a different app, visit the chrome://settings/handlers page.
 ***